-South Africa and Apartheid | End of Apartheid | Nkrumah's Socialism | Socialist Experiment in Tanzania | Idi Amin Dada Oumee
+South Africa and Apartheid | End of Apartheid | Nkrumah's Socialism | Socialist Experiment in Tanzania | Idi Amin Dada Oumee | Algeria and Civil War in the 1990s | Children at War in Liberia and Sierra Leone | Rwanda and Genocide

-White farmers had become dependent upon blacks as cheap labor, and manufacturers were also using blacks for cheap labor.
-South Africa had become urbanized, with 50 percent of the black population living in cities dominated by white governments, many of the blacks there working as semi-skilled labor in manufacturing, blacks operating machinery having replaced the white master-craftsmen of previous generations.
+Blacks operating machinery had replaced the white master-craftsmen of previous generations.
 The labor of black people had become a mainstay of South Africa's economy, but with wage discrimination.
 A law had been passed creating what was called a Civilized Labor Policy, which protected the wage levels of white workers and left employers free to hire blacks at wages as low as possible.
 And there was the Bantu Act of 1953, which took schools away from missions and assured that whites would receive an education that was different from and superior to that of blacks.

-So called black spots in South Africa's cities were wiped out.
-This included neighborhoods where people of different races had been living beside one another peacefully – the black suburb called Sophiatown and the heart of the Colored community in Capetown (District Six).
+The Nationalist Party's new segregation wiped out so-called urban black spots.
+This included neighborhoods where people of different races had been living beside one another peacefully, including the black suburb called Sophiatown and the heart of the Colored community in Cape Town.
+Those who had worked for the same employer for ten years or for different employers for fifteen years were allowed to continue living in cities and towns, but in urban areas they were forbidden to own their own homes.
+They had to rent less than satisfactory housing from local administration boards.
+Other non-whites were regarded as migrant workers.
+They too had to have work permits, which were to be renewed every year.
 Blacks were now obliged to carry passbooks, open to inspection by any policeman or agent of the government whenever asked.
 Blacks had to acquire special permission for travel to various activities.
 Those no longer allowed in the cities, including the old and no longer useful, were to be forcibly removed to areas outside the cities designated as reserves for blacks – dusty places with abject poverty and far from what blacks considered home.

-In March, 1962, while posturing righteously against the Communists and perpetrators of rebellion, government forces created what became known as the Sharpeville Massacre.
+In March, 1962, while posturing righteously against Communism and perpetrators of rebellion, government forces created what became known as the Sharpeville Massacre.
 In the black township of Sharpeville, south of Johannesburg, police fired on a crowd of about 10,000 that had gathered in front of a police station to protest against pass laws, the police killing 67 and wounding 186, including 40 women and 8 children, most of them shot in the back while trying to flee.

-Copyright © 2000-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.